klcodanr/email2html/README.md

 Email2HTML
 ==========

-Simple library and maven plugin for converting emails into a HTML site.
+Simple library for converting emails into a HTML site.

 Email2HTML retrieves messages from an IMAP mail server and attempts to extract just the useful information by trimming replies, getting sender names and getting/sanitizing HTML content from the email.